 The MQTT Server authenticates the AEs and CSEs as they connect as MQTT Clients.
 These MQTT Clients themselves never directly authenticate the CSE or AE that is using another MQTT Client - instead they trust the MQTT Server to authenticate the MQTT Clients, and trust the MQTT Server to route the messages between the Originator and Receiver indicated in the topic.

 The MQTT Server enforces access control policies to ensure that unidentified or unauthorized clients are not able to publish messages to oneM2M topics or subscribe to receive messages from them.

+The remainder of clause 7 concerns Authentication and Authorization when the MQTT protocol binding is being used for the Mca or Mcc reference points.
+Details of Authentication and Authorization over the Mcc’ reference point need to be agreed between the relevant service providers.

 7.2 Authorization